-The Ward & Robe families of Great Linford
+The Robe & Ward families of Great Linford

 The memorial reads as follows.